 Register now for Advanced YTT modules!

 The ShivaShakti Advanced Yoga Teacher Training is a 300-Hour Yoga Alliance-approved course.
 Graduates of any 200-hour Yoga Teacher Training may take the ShivaShakti 300-Hour Advanced Yoga Teacher Training.
 Upon completion of the ShivaShakti 300-hour Advanced Yoga Teacher Training, graduates may register with Yoga Alliance at the 500-hour RYT level.
 The SAYTT offers yoga teachers and dedicated yoga practitioners an opportunity to expand the depth and breadth of their yogic knowledge and experience in a nurturing and holistic environment.
 Participants take a journey deep within, and through inner discovery strengthen their skills for sharing the gifts of yoga with their local communities and world.
-This advanced course is offered in a number of 4-day modules along with one 3-5 day retreat immersion.
+This advanced course is offered in a number of 4-day modules along with one or two 3-10 day retreat immersion(s).
 The modules are offered in a flexible format and can be taken in any order, allowing participants to attend the Advanced YTT at a pace that works for their lifestyles.
 Participants receive the Advanced Yoga Teacher Certification once all necessary modules are completed (spanning no more than 3 years from the start date of the first module attended.*) Several of these modules are also stand-alone certification courses or intensives that participants may attend without planning to complete the entire Advanced YTT.
 For a full list of all modules click here.

 This program offers yoga teachers and practitioners the opportunity to deepen their journey on the yogic path; skills to further their teaching; and an understanding of yoga in a wide-ranging context.
 The various modules focus on major branches of yoga: raja yoga, bhakti yoga, jnana yoga and karma yoga.
 Modules include topics such as advancing one’s asana, pranayama, and meditation along with mantra and kirtan.
 Additional modules include topics from yogic philosophy and Sanskrit to hands-on corrections/assists to teaching to specialty populations.